bowman2001/perplexdoc/content/doc/basic/linebreak/index.md

 : directly after the text and before the end of the line.
 {.dl-loose}

 Both options are error-prone.
 Spaces before the end of the line are usually invisible in text editors and get easily deleted by accident.
-The backslash is visible, but if there only one additional space glyph between the backslash and the invisible newline character, the `\` is treated literally and visible on the resulting page.
+The backslash is visible, but if there’s only one additional space glyph between `\` and the also invisible newline character, the `\` is treated literally.
+We get a visible `\` instead of a newline on the page.

 ### The GitHub Way